February 20, 2023

 Provide fulfillment information as soon as it’s available, and keep the status up to date.
 When you supply fulfillment data or you change the status of an order, the system updates the order information and can automatically send a notification to customers.
 The system uses the fulfillment status you report to update the order’s current status to a value like Order Placed, Processing, Ready for Pickup, Picked Up, Out for Delivery, Delivered, or — if something goes wrong — Issue or Canceled.
 For guidance on describing a status, see Displaying order and fulfillment details.

-Supply a high-resolution logo image.
+Supply a high-resolution logo image that uses a nontransparent background.
 The system displays your logo image in the dashboard and detail view, so you want to make sure that people can instantly recognize it at various sizes.
 Use the PNG or JPEG format to create a logo image that measures 300x300 pixels.
+To ensure that your logo image renders correctly, be sure to use a nontransparent background.
 For developer guidance, see logo.

-Supply distinct, high-resolution product images.
+Supply distinct, high-resolution product images that use nontransparent backgrounds.
 The system displays a product’s image — along with descriptive information you supply — in the detail views, order dashboard, and notifications for an order or a fulfillment.
-When creating a product image, prefer using a straightforward depiction and a solid background.
+When creating a product image, prefer using a straightforward depiction and a solid, nontransparent background.
 Showing a product in a “lifestyle” context or against a busy background can make the item hard to distinguish at small sizes.
 For each product, use the PNG or JPEG format to create an image that measures 300x300 pixels.

 In general, keep text brief.
 People appreciate being able to read text at a glance, and the system can truncate text that’s too long.